Voters reject machine-counting ban in all three counties where it was on the ballot

 A majority of voters in three South Dakota counties showed their trust in the state’s current election system Tuesday as they rejected proposed bans on tabulator machines.

-The votes – in Gregory, Haakon and Tripp counties – were forced by citizen-initiated petitions to ban tabulators and switch to hand counting ballots.
+The votes were in Gregory, Haakon and Tripp counties.
+Citizen groups petitioned the measures onto the ballots in an effort to ban vote-counting machines and force a switch to hand counting.
 The unofficial election results from the Secretary of State’s Office:

 Gregory County, 587 votes (54%) against the petition and 509 (46%) in favor.